What kind of Wind Turbine is being used and how long are the Land Lease Agreements?

-The Project will utilize two (2) GE 2.5 MW turbines with a 116m rotor diameter at a 80m hub height.
+The Project utilizes two (2) GE 2.5 MW turbines with a 116m rotor diameter at a 80m hub height.
 The turbines will be located on land that is situated approximately 2-3 miles outside of the city of Luverne.
 Certain parcels will be leased to the RCWF project entity under Land Lease and Easement Agreements with the respective landowners for at least 25 years with options to renew.
 The land is currently used primarily (and will continue to be used) for agricultural purposes.
 This location in the State of Minnesota provides for a very suitable wind resource.
 Minnesota ranks seventh in the USA in terms of wind energy generation potential due to the strong average wind speeds in the midsection of the U.S. The average wind speed of 7.88 m/s was determined through AWS Truepower using its Compass reporting tool.

 Will they affect my property values?